apurvamarya/ReportCardReact/README.md

 # ReportCard

-A React component for tracking and managing student results with live inline editing, pass/fail status, and summary statistics.
+A React app for tracking and managing student results with live inline editing, pass/fail status, and summary statistics.

 ## Features